32 But recall the former days in which, after you were illuminated, you endured a great struggle with sufferings:

-The word “endured” comes from two words to remain and under.
+The word “endured” comes from two words, to remain and under.
 The idea is to stand one’s ground, to stay under the load.
 Their need was to develop the character of endurance in the long run.
-The idea is to hold tenaciously to our convictions and principles (He 11:27; 12:1-3).
+The thrust is to hold tenaciously to our convictions and principles (He 11:27; 12:1–3).

-The word “struggle” implies an athletic contest (He 12:2).
-Their Christian life was like an epic contest between two powerful forces; to maintain one’s confidence in Christ or let the opposing forces prevail.
+The Greek word “struggle” connotes an athletic contest (He 12:2).
+Their Christian life was like an epic contest between two powerful forces—to maintain one’s confidence in Christ or let the opposing forces prevail.
 God’s grace had genuinely worked in their hearts.
 These Hebrew Christians had enjoyed a time of triumph.

-Christians are to recall past tenacity as motive for future action.
+Christians are to recall past tenacity as the motive for future action.

-Earlier trials in our lives show how God works in us to develop us.
-The readers of Hebrews had experienced hardship “with joy” because they knew they had a “better possession” than any on earth.
+Earlier trials in our lives show how God works to develop us.
+The readers of Hebrews had experienced hardship “with joy” because they knew they had a “better possession” than anything on earth.
 Conflict helps believers live triumphantly.
 The immediate need of those who suffer is to develop the character of patient endurance.